MAIN LANDSLIDE EVENTS

 Authors

-Elisa Brustia, Gianluigi Di Paola, Carla Iadanza, Alessandro Trigila
+Elisa Brustia, Gianluigi Di Paola, Carla Iadanza, Paolo Primerano, Alessandro Trigila

 Abstract

-The indicator provides information about the major landslide events caused fatalities, injuries, evacuations, damage to buildings, cultural heritage, and primary linear communication infrastructure or service networks in the national territory in the past year.
-The major landslide events occurred in 2023 were 192, with 11 deaths, 24 injuries, and damage mainly to the road network and buildings.
+The indicator provides information on the main landslide events that caused fatalities, injuries, evacuations, and damage to buildings, cultural heritage assets, primary linear communication infrastructures, and service networks across the national territory over the past year.
+In 2024, there were 185 major landslide events, resulting in 5 deaths, 18 injuries, and predominantly causing damage to the road network and buildings.

 Description

-The indicator provides information about the major landslide events that occurred in the national territory in the past year.
-Major landslide events are defined as those that have caused fatalities/missing people, injuries, evacuations, damage to buildings, cultural heritage, and primary linear communication infrastructure or service networks.
-A major landslide event may also refer to multiple landslides triggered in a specific area within a certain time frame (usually within 24 hours) and caused by the same triggering factor (rainfall event, earthquake).
-The collected parameters include event date, landslide location (locality, municipality, province, and region), the description, and the damage.
-The data is sourced from technical reports produced by ISPRA, regions and Autonomous Provinces of Trento and Bolzano, ARPA, Civil Protection, Functional Centers, CNR, local authorities, press releases from Autostrade, ANAS, and FS, and news sources.
-From 2010 to 2020, in previous database releases and related publications, the indicator was titled "Landslide Events"
+The indicator provides information on the main landslide events that have occurred on the national territory in the last year.
+Major landslide events are defined as those which caused deaths/missing people, injuries, evacuees and damage to buildings, cultural assets, primary linear communication infrastructures and service infrastructures/networks.
+A main landslide event can also refer to multiple landslides triggered in a given area, in a given time interval (generally within 24 hours) and caused by the same triggering factor (rainfall event, earthquake).
+The parameters collected are: the date of the event, the location of the landslide (locality, municipality, province, region), the description and the damage.
+The data is taken from technical reports drawn up by ISPRA, regions and autonomous provinces, ARPA, Civil Protection, Functional Centres, CNR, local authorities, from Autostrade, ANAS and FS press releases and from news sources.
+From 2010 to 2020, in previous releases of the database and in related publications, the indicator appears with the name "Landslide events".

 Purpose

-To provide the major landslide events overview occurred in the past year along the national territory due to meteorological-rainfall, seismic, or anthropogenic causes.
+Provide a picture of the main landslide events that have occurred in the last year on the national territory following meteorological-pluviometric, seismic or anthropogenic causes.

 Policy relevance and utility for users